Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Meals

-Today marks the highlight of your journey as you ascend to the breathtaking vantage point of Poon Hill.
-Your day begins early, with our guide rousing you from sleep, typically around 4 o’clock in the morning.
-Setting out from Ghorepani, you embark on a hike towards Poon Hill, aided by the illumination of your headlight in the predawn darkness.
-After approximately an hour of trekking, you’ll arrive at Poon Hill.
+Today marks the highlight of your journey as you ascend to the iconic vantage point of Poon Hill.
+Your day begins early.
+Your guide will awaken you from sleep, typically around 4 o’clock in the morning.
+Setting out from Ghorepani, you will start your hike towards Poon Hill.
+You will take the help of the illumination of your headlight in the predawn darkness.
+After approximately an hour of trekking, you will arrive at Poon Hill.

 Activity